MikeWeiZhou/ci-dashboard/docs/howto_setup_ci_dashboard_server.md

 ## 1. Download and Install Node.js v8.11.1 (latest stable long-term-release as of writing)
 from https://nodejs.org/

-## 2. Install Required Node Modules
+## 2. Install Required Node Modules and Compile Typescript Source
 This will install all dependencies listed in **package.json** file and compile the Typescript source.

 * Open command prompt and change directory to root of this project